sanchit2843/GAN-applications/DCGAN/Readme.md

 Implementation of [DCGAN](https://arxiv.org/abs/1511.06434.pdf) paper using pytorch framework on dogs dataset to generate dog like images from noise of dimension 64*64.
+The model is trained for 200 epochs.
+Training for 500-600 epochs will give good result.

 # How to use:
 1. Clone github repositories